Champions League, Europa League, Europa Conference League qualification explained: Who will be playing in Europe next season?

 It's still mathematically possible for Leeds to finish the season in fifth, although it would require an utterly improbable set of results for that outcome to occur.

-But, given the league position of their remaining opponents, three victories from their final three games is far from improbable, in which case Leeds would end the campaign with 59 points - and a very decent chance of qualifying for Europe.
+But, given the league position of their remaining opponents, three victories from their final three games is far from improbable, in which case Leeds would end the campaign with 59 points - and in with a chance of qualifying for Europe.

-Remaining games: West Brom (home), Chelsea (away), Crystal Palace (away), Brighton (home)

-Amassing enough points to reach the Europa League or even Europa Conference League looks unlikely, leaving the Gunners facing their first season without European football in 25 years.